 IPART's role is to hold each network operator to account to the requirements identified in the ESSNM Regulation.
-The objective of an audit of the ENSMS is to provide IPART, the NSW Government and the people of NSW with a level of independent assurance that the network operator's ENSMS, or any part thereof, meets with the primary objective as specified in the ESSNM Regulation.
+The objective of an audit of the ENSMS is to provide IPART, the

 1 ESSNM Regulation, clause 7.

 2 ESSNM Regulation, clause 6.